U.N. says it can't accept Russia's offer of Golan troops

 The U.N. peacekeeping department is asking the other countries in the force, the Philippines and India, if they would increase their troop contributions and was also looking at the possibility of new countries sending troops, Lyall Grant said.

 “At the same time (they are) trying to encourage the Austrians to slow down their departure from the theater and dissuade any other troop contributors from withdrawing troops,” he said.
-“Mr Ladsous was talking about increasing the force back to its mandated figure of 1,250.”
+U.N. peacekeeping chief Herve Ladsous had talked about increasing the force back to its mandated figure of 1,250, Lyall Grant said.

 ‘TIMES HAVE CHANGED’

-One council diplomat told Reuters on condition of anonymity that U.N. peacekeeping chief Herve Ladsous had made clear while briefing the council behind closed doors that allowing Russian peacekeepers might be too complicated legally and he would prefer to find other troop contributors.
+One council diplomat told Reuters on condition of anonymity that Ladsous had made clear while briefing the council behind closed doors that allowing Russian peacekeepers might be too complicated legally and he would prefer to find other troop contributors.

 Fiji has said that it will send troops to replace a Croatian contingent that has already pulled out.
 Japanese troops have also been withdrawn because of the violence.